SoftwareStartups/vftasks/README.txt

 Documentation and Support
 =========================

-  Examples on how to use vfStream APIs are located in example/src;
+  Examples on how to use vfStream APIs are located in example/src.
+  See http://www.vectorfabrics.com/content/products/vfstream for the example documentation.

 Copyright